openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/additional_course_information.rst

   before they enroll in your course, or that learners complete an entrance exam before they access course content.
 This information also appears on the About page, but you specify these prerequisites on the **Schedule & Details** page in Studio.
-For more information, see :ref:`Specify Prerequisite Courses` and :ref:`Require an Entrance Exam`.
+For more information, see :ref:`Set Course Prerequisites` and :ref:`Require an Entrance Exam`.

   You add skill and knowledge prerequisites in Studio.
 For more information,